vandergus/srozum-camera-tester-wiki/Home.md

 - Automatically detects the type of connected Sensors, and notifies you if wrong sensor is connected for a specific Mode.
 - Automatically detects target speed used to calculate the error.
   - Target speed can be set to "Auto" or pre-set from a list of standard speeds.
-  - You also can select between two sets of standard speeds (Old style like 1/50 or New style like 1/60), depending on the type of shutter you are testing.
+  - You also can select between three sets of standard speeds (Old style like 1/50, New style like 1/60, or Logarithmic), depending on the type of shutter you are testing.
-- Allows to check accuracy and calibrate light meters and light meters built into a cameras.
+- Allows to check accuracy and calibrate handheld light meters and light meters built into a cameras.
 - Measures actual exposure at the film plane, which allows to test fully automatic, aperture or shutter priority cameras.